How to Mix and Use Gluten Free FlourGluten Free

 - 1/2 tsp xanthan gum (where to find)

-Here’s another combination to try that works well for gluten free pound cake.
+This combination of gluten free cake flour works well for making a delicious gluten free pound cake.
 Instead of 2 cups of wheat flour use:

 - 1 1/4 cup white rice flour